tomdionysus/CoffeeCloud/README.md

 ## Usage

+CoffeeCloud projects are build around coffeescript modules.
+Please see the [Writing Modules Guide](docs/writing_modules.md) for more.

 ### Examples

 The repository comes with an example project `Test VPN` in the `cloudformation` and `environments` directories.
 Please delete the contents of these folders for a clean project: